 - Elaborate University High: The fictional East Coast boys' prep school Welton Academy.

-- Everyone Loves Blondes: Of course Chris - the girl Knox falls for - is a blonde.
-She's also charismatic and fun-loving, as well as being very friendly.
+- Everyone Loves Blondes: Of course Chris — the girl Knox falls for — is a blonde.
+She's charismatic and fun-loving, as well as being very friendly.
 The girls Charlie brings to the cave are also blonde.

 - The Evils of Free Will: Keating holds an exercise in the courtyard, with the students starting out walking at their own freestyle pace, then uniformly marching in cadence.
-Later on, when Nolan asks what the exercise was about, Keating mentioned that it was to demonstrate the evils of conformity.
+Later on, when Nolan asks what the exercise was about, Keating says that it was to demonstrate the evils of conformity.
 Nolan tells Keating that the curriculum has been set and proven.Keating: I always thought the idea of education was to learn to think for yourself.

 Nolan: At these boys' age?
 Not on your life!

 - Charlie and Cameron.
-Charlie is rebellious, a poor student and goofs around, but remains loyal to his friends.
+Charlie is rebellious, a poor student, and goofs around, but remains loyal to his friends.
 Cameron is a brown-noser, studious, hates breaking the rules, and betrays everyone at the end of the film to save his own skin.

 - Neil and Todd.
-Neil is confident, successful and excited by Keating's ideas, while Todd is insecure, nervous and scared to act.
+Neil is confident, successful, and excited by Keating's ideas, while Todd is insecure, nervous and scared to act.
 However, underneath it all, Neil is deeply beaten down and miserable, and ends up killing himself, while Todd reveals his inner strength and inspires the other boys in rebelling against Welton.

 - Nolan and Keating.
-Both are English teachers, but Nolan is traditional, authoritarian and regimented; while Keating is unorthodox, a friend to the boys and teaches them to think for themselves.
+Both are English teachers, but Nolan is traditional, authoritarian, and regimented, while Keating is unorthodox, a friend to the boys and teaches them to think for themselves.